-Family Literacy Day 2016 is coming up on Saturday January 28th, and it’s a great day to start some new family traditions around reading.
+Family Literacy Day 2018 is coming up on January 27th, and it’s a great day to start (or reinforce) family traditions around reading.
 Here are some ideas to get your started.

 Make a special book nook

 Whether it’s an under-used corner of their closet with one of those battery-powered push lights, a homemade tent, or just a corner with some nice pillows, try creating a spot that’s particularly for reading.
 Those IKEA spice racks make excellent book display shelves.

 Get special magazines delivered in your children’s names

 You can start with subscriptions to National Geographic Kids, Chirp, or OWL magazine, all geared towards different age groups.
 Getting something in the mailbox with their own name on it is very exciting.

 Starting early is important both for you and your child.
 It doesn’t need to be for long periods in one sitting, but snuggling together and reading a story gets kids accustomed to the idea early on.

 Model reading for your kids